 Board of Property Tax Appeals (BoPTA)

-Appeals can be filed after receipt of tax bills but no later than December 31, 2013.
+Appeals can be filed after receipt of tax bills but no later than December 31.
+If December 31 falls on a weekend or holiday, the filing deadline will be the next business day.

-Only the property owner and certain authorized people can sign a petition to the board.
+Only the property owner and certain authorized people can sign and present a petition to the board.
 Please review the instructions included with the petition form.

-Generally, to be successful in your appeal, you must provide evidence of the MARKET VALUE of your property on January 1, 2013, the date the assessor used to establish the real market value of your property.
-Below are examples of the types of evidence you might use to convince the board the value of your property should be reduced to the value you are requesting.
+Generally, to be successful in your appeal, you must provide evidence of the MARKET VALUE of your property on January 1, 2021, the date the assessor used to establish the real market value of your property.
+Below are examples of the types of evidence you might use to convince the board the value of your property should be adjusted to the value you are requesting.

 - Documentation of a recent arm's-length sale of the property.